thesassway/thesassway.com/source/advanced/building-a-sorting-function-in-pure-sass.html.markdown

     // => apples bananas oranges pears strawberries

 Hurray!
 It works like a charm.

-## SassyLists

-The latest version of [SassyLists](http://sassylists.com/) includes slightly more robust versions of these and nearly 30 other functions that can make working with lists in Sass so much easier.
-However, it won't be released until Sass 3.3 is available.

-While waiting for 3.3, you can still use the current version of SassyLists (in 0.4.3 as of writing) either by sneaking into the [GitHub repository](https://github.com/Team-Sass/SassyLists) or by installing it as a Compass Extension:

-1. `gem install SassyLists`
-2. Add `require 'SassyLists'` to your `config.rb`
-3. Import it in your stylesheets with `@import 'SassyLists'`

-Hope you like it!
-If you think of anything to improve it, be sure to share.

 *Note: The sorting algorithm described in this article is the [bubble sort algorithm](http://en.wikipedia.org/wiki/Bubble_sort).
 It's not the fastest algorithm ([quicksort](http://en.wikipedia.org/wiki/Quicksort) is waaaaay faster), but it does have the merit of being short and easy to read.
 That being said, I have implemented the sort function with a couple of other algorithms and made a [GitHub repository](https://github.com/HugoGiraudel/Sass-sort) out of it.
 Be sure to have a look at the code and feel free to comment.*